-3. The Administrative Council of OBI and the Director General shall be appointed by decision of the Minister of Industry, Energy, and Technology for a four-year term of office.
-The Chairman and the Vice-Chairman of the Administrative Council shall be appointed by the
+- 3. The Administrative Council of OBI and the Director General shall be appointed by decision of the Minister of Industry, Energy, and Technology for a four-year term of office.
+The Chairman and the Vice-Chairman of the Administrative Council shall be appointed by the same decision.

-- same decision.
 The Chairman of the Administrative Council may be assigned with the duties of the Director General of OBI.
-The term of office of the members of the Administrative Council and of the Director General of OBI may be renewed [3]. - 4.
+The term of office of the members of the Administrative Council and of the Director General of OBI may be renewed [2]. - 4.
 The competencies of the Secretary of the Administrative Council shall be practiced by an employee of OBI to be appointed along with his deputy by decision of the Chairman of the Administrative Council. - 5.
 The compensation per session of the Chairman, the Director General of OBI, the Vice-Chairman, the members and the Secretary of the Administrative Council is to be determined by joint decision of the Minister of Industry, Energy, and Technology and the Minister of Finance.
-The number of meetings may not exceed a total of four per month. - 6.
-The Administrative Council shall meet upon summons by its Chairman, regularly twice per month and extraordinarily if so requested by the Chairman or the majority of the members of the Administrative Council.
+The number of meetings may not exceed a total of four per month.

+- 6. The Administrative Council shall meet upon summons by its Chairman, regularly twice per month and extraordinarily if so requested by the Chairman or the majority of the members of the Administrative Council.
 In the latter case the Chairman shall obligatorily convene the members of the Administrative Council within five days from the date of the written notification of the request of the majority.
 This notification shall also state the items on the agenda. - 7.
 The Administrative Council shall be in quorum when at least four (4) of its members are present.
-The decisions of the Administrative Council shall be made by absolute majority of its attending members and in case of equality of votes the vote of the Chairman shall prevail.
+The decisions of the Administrative Council shall be made by absolute majority of its attending members and in case of equality of votes the vote of the Chairman shall prevail. - 8.
+The duties of reporter shall be fulfilled by the Director General of OBI or the Deputy Director General and occasionally the directors as well as members of the Administrative Council also assigned with special tasks, if the Chairman of the Administrative Council has been also assigned to the duties of the Director General [3]. - 9.
+The minutes of the Administrative Council shall be signed by the Chairman, the members and the Secretary. - 10.
+The Administrative Council shall decide on every subject related to the practice of the competencies, the ad-

-Paragraph 2 of Article 2 is abolished by Article 27, Par.
-2 of Law No. 2516/1997
+1 Paragraph 2 of Article 2 is abolished by Article 27, Par.
+2 of Law No. 2516/1997 ministration and the staff of OBI.
+More specifically, it shall:

-&lt;sup>1 Paragraph 1 of Article 2 is cited as amended by Article 27, Par.1 of Law No. 2516/1997
+2 Paragraph 3 of Article 2 is cited as replaced by Article 18, paragraph a of Law No. 1739/1987

-&lt;sup>3 Paragraph 3 of Article 2 is cited as replaced by Article 18, paragraph a of Law No. 1739/1987
+3 Paragraph 8 of Article 2 is cited as replaced by Article 18, paragraph a of Law No. 1739/1987